-While physical trauma can leave patients with cracked or missing teeth, gum disease is one of most common causes for these problems.
-In order to lay the foundation for a successful reconstruction, any underlying periodontal disease must receive treatment.
+While physical trauma can leave patients with cracked or missing teeth, gum disease is one of the most common causes of these problems.
+Any underlying periodontal disease must be treated to lay the foundation for successful reconstruction.

-- Crowns: Made from lifelike porcelain, crowns fit over a damaged tooth to prevent infection and protect against trauma.
+Made from natural-looking porcelain, crowns fit over a damaged tooth to prevent infection and protect against trauma.

-- Bridges: Anchored by crowns placed on adjacent teeth, bridges can replace between one and three teeth.
+Anchored by crowns placed on adjacent teeth, bridges can replace one to three missing teeth.

-- Fillings: Made of natural-looking composite material, fillings are the most common treatment for moderate decay.
+Fillings are made of natural-looking composite material and are the most common treatment for moderate decay.

-- Root canal therapy: By removing infected pulp from a tooth, our dentists can eliminate pain, prevent future reinfection, and restore function.
+By removing infected dental pulp in a tooth, our dentists can eliminate pain, prevent future reinfection, and restore function.